ppy/osu-wiki/wiki/Tournaments/NPC/2/en.md

     - The Round of 32 and Round of 16 will be best of 9 (first team to 5 wins).
     - The Quarterfinals and Semifinals will be best of 11 (first team to 6 wins).
     - The Finals and Grand Finals will be best of 13 (first team to 7 wins).

 ### Match Instructions

-1. A referee will create a mulitplayer room and send out invites to team captains 10 minutes prior to the start time.
+1. A referee will create a multiplayer room and send out invites to team captains 10 minutes prior to the start time.
 2. Each team are allowed to select 1 warm-up beatmap.
-All warm-up must be under 4 minutes and appropriate.
+All warm-ups must be under 4 minutes and appropriate.
-3. Each captain can ban 1 beatmap to be selected from the pool in the Round of 32 and Round of 16.
+3. Each team can ban 1 beatmap to be selected from the pool in the Round of 32 and Round of 16.
 These beatmaps are not allowed to be picked by any team in the entire match.
    - From Quarterfinals onwards, the number of bans increases to two.
    - A mod pool can not be banned completely.
 4. Each captain must use "!roll" once in the multiplayer lobby.